APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

-<p>In response to UCLA's handling of the protest events, the CAC posted again, this time with the above affixing the UCLA Chancellor (who is Jewish) Gene Block’s face to the body of a pig wearing a
+<p>In response to UCLA's handling of the protest events, the CAC posted again, this time with the below image affixing the UCLA Chancellor (who is Jewish) Gene Block’s face to the body of a pig wearing a
 police uniform.
 The outlandish/unapologetic imagery, in keeping with CAC rhetoric, combines antisemitic stereotypes with derogatory slang for police officers.<p>